Code (kit) lists

 The kit code is a unique code assigned to a kit.
 The kit code will be printed on the packaging and given out by the randomisation system.
 The format of a kit code is usually numeric or alphanumeric (e.g. 7210 or AT6).
 Some trials may have different types of kits, such as different bottle sizes, different dosages or rescue medication.
-If your trial does not have different kit types, you won't see kit types in your code list.

 A kit block is an administratively convenient block of kits and is used in the dispensing policy (see below).
 Kits are often shipped in whole blocks and the blocks are balanced to represent the randomisation ratio.
 For instance, a block of 4 in a trial with 1:1 ratio will contain 2 active and 2 placebo treatments.
 Note, however, that the kit blocks in the code list are not related to the block sizes chosen to balance the randomisation if random permuted block randomisation is in use.

 Randomisation kit code is the kit code given out at randomisation.

 The sequence number is used to order the code list in a consistent, reproducible manner.
 It has no other function - in particular do not assume that kits are given out in sequence number order (see dispensing policy below).

 Batch is optional but is intended to record the manufacturer's lot or batch number.